This abandoned NSA field station sits atop an 80 meter artificial hill in the Grunewald forest on the west edge of Berlin.

 Wild boars roam the grounds around Teufelsberg, and visitors are advised to stay on the paths.
-Access to the station is officially restricted, but some visitors have found an opening in the chain link perimeter fence and used the exterior stairwell to gain entrance to the elevated platforms and radomes.
-Any visit to Teufelsberg should be taken with great caution – there are potentially dangerous openings, no guardrails, and an open elevator shaft (approx. 10 stories) not to mention it being illegal.
+Access to the station is now officially permitted from 11 am to sunset.
+There is a fee, and paid parking is also available however, do note that they only take cash.
+Some visitors have found an opening in the chain link perimeter fence and used the exterior stairwell to gain entrance to the elevated platforms and radomes.
+Any visit to Teufelsberg should be taken with great caution – there are potentially dangerous openings, no guardrails, and an open elevator shaft (approx. 10 stories) not to mention it is illegal.

 Know Before You Go